WMD-group/polytype/README.md

 ## Structure analysis (Zhenzhu Li)

-Tools for electrostatic and Ising model analysis of polytpe structures.
+Tools for electrostatic and Ising model analysis of the 1D disorder associated with polytype structures.

 Requirements
 ------------